This sourdough sandwich bread turns out tangy, slightly chewy, and with a soft crust – perfect for all of your favorite sandwiches.

-Looking for an easy sourdough sandwich bread recipe?
+Looking for a soft sourdough sandwich bread recipe?
 Made with einkorn flour?
 Perhaps a “no-knead” bread recipe?

 I have good news – you can stop looking!!

-But sourdough can be tricky, and I wanted to be 100% sure my einkorn sourdough bread recipe was fail-proof.
+But sourdough can be tricky, and I wanted to be 100% sure my einkorn sandwich loaf recipe was fail-proof.
 That way, both seasoned bakers and new bakers could enjoy an AMAZING loaf of sourdough bread.

 And I also wanted to make sure the recipe could be duplicated in various seasons, so that you could count on the rest time and rise time like clockwork, regardless of how warm or how cold the kitchen is.

-And I’m SO happy to share that I’ve mastered the einkorn sourdough sandwich loaf!!
+I’m SO happy to share that I’ve mastered einkorn sourdough sandwich bread!

-If you’ve never made einkorn sourdough bread before, you are in for a treat!
+If you’ve never made einkorn sourdough sandwich bread before, you are in for a treat!

 I’ve tried several different recipes, but after many tweaks and swaps and test loaves, I’ve created a recipe that is: